 Cyber-attacks not only threaten individuals’ personal data and network security, they have serious ramifications that run deep into a country’s core assets.
 From nuclear plants to the railways, critical infrastructure relies on connected networks – making it all the more important that robust security protocols are in place – and Israeli innovation is helping protect these assets the world over.

-For more information on how Israel’s hi-tech scene is helping innovate our world, please visit https://itrade.gov.il/thailand or contact Economic and Trade Mission to Thailand at 02-204-9241.
+For more information on how Israel’s hi-tech scene is helping innovate our world, please visit https://itrade.gov.il/ or contact your local Israel Economic Attaché.